The Sun of Awareness – Osho

 Why put such emphasis upon turning?
 Because, Shiva says, As breath turns from down to up, and again as breath curves from up to downThrough both these turns, realize.
 Very simple, but he says: realize the turns and you will realize the self.

 Why the turn?
-If you know driving you know about gears.
+If you know driving, you know about gears.
 Each time you change the gear, you have to pass through the neutral gear, which is not a gear at all.
 From the first gear you move to the second or from the second to the third, but always you have to move through the neutral gear.

 That neutral gear is a turning point.
 In that turning point the first gear becomes the second and the second becomes the third.
 When your breath goes in and turns out, it passes through the neutral gear; otherwise it cannot turn out.
 It passes through the neutral territory.
 In that neutral territory you are neither a body nor a soul, neither physical nor mental, because the physical is a gear of your being and the mental is another gear of your being.
 You go on moving from gear to gear, but you must have a neutral gear where you are neither body nor mind.
 In that neutral gear you simply are: you are simply an existence – pure, simple, unembodied, with no mind.